binkley/kotlin-magic-bus/README.md

 ### Introspection

-You may examine mapping of message types to subscribers using `MagicBus.subscribers`.
+You may examine all mappings of message types to subscribers using `MagicBus.subscribers`.
 This may be useful in testing or debugging.
-This mapping represents _internal state_ of your message bus, so be cautious in using this mapping.
+Mappings represent _internal state_ of your message bus, so be cautious in their use.

 ## Implementation